 Two brushless micromotors (typically used in the medical field) are used, one for rewinding the movement and the other for setting the time.
 A miniature controller regulates and amplifies the electrical charge, manages the two micromotors via a programmable oscillator, and assures the direction and the speed of the motor.
 At the same time, a twin-blade electromechanical contact is used to open and close the electrical circuit.
 The blending of solar technology with traditional watchmaking skills has resulted in this spectacular timepiece.

 Jean-François Ruchonnet, working with Marc Alfieri (whose designs have inspired the watchcase of this timepiece), placed his spectacular vertical Cabestan movement in the center of the timepiece.
-He then added two solar panels mounted in metal frames that are held in place by skillfully designed pivots.
+He then added two solar panels mounted in metal frames held in place by skillfully designed pivots.
 The micromotors and rechargeable lithium-ion batteries are visible under the solar cells.
 The complex mechanism that links the crown to the movement also features a striking 30 mm long axle that traverses the movement in its width.

-Jean-François Ruchonnet has added his own touch to the watchcase restyling it by giving it an elegantly curved shape, a single curved crystal, a lateral window at 9 o’clock and a sapphire case back.
+Jean-François Ruchonnet has added his own touch to the watchcase restyling it by giving it an elegantly curved shape, a single curved crystal, a lateral window at 9 o’clock, and a sapphire case back.

-The mechanical wonder, that is the Sol Invictus, will boast of a $560,000 price tag and be made on demand according to customer’s requirements.
+The mechanical wonder, that is, the Sol Invictus, will boast of a $560,000 price tag and be made on-demand according to customer’s requirements.